Ask the charity to which you plan to give for information on its tax status. Reputable nonprofits will be more than happy to offer proof.

 Remember that phrase "in most cases, there is no limit on how much you can deduct" mentioned earlier in connection with itemizing?
 That applies to most people, but for some very generous folks, there are limits on tax deductions for donations.

-Most public charities are known as 50 percent organizations.
-They get this name because donors' deductions are limited to 50 percent of their adjusted gross income.
+Most public charities are known as 50% organizations.
+They get this name because donors' deductions are limited to 50% of their adjusted gross income.
 For example, if your adjusted income is $50,000 and you give $30,000 to a qualifying nonprofit, you can't claim your full charitable gift in the tax year in which you give.
-You can only claim up to $25,000.
+You can claim only up to $25,000.

 However, the other $5,000 isn't lost.
 You can claim the excess donation amount on your next year's tax return.
-You have up to five years' of "rollovers" to claim the full charitable gift.
+You have up to 5 years of "rollovers" to claim the full charitable gift.

 Most of us won't have to worry about this limit, but in case you come into some unexpected cash and want to share it with a charity, take into account the deduction limit.

-There also are 20 percent and 30 percent donation deduction limits for specific gifts and the groups -- typically private charities -- that receive them.
+There also are 20% and 30% donation deduction limits for specific gifts and the groups -- typically private charities -- that receive them.
 These rules are more complicated, so you should talk to a tax professional if you're planning a gift that falls into this category.